Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

-The curve is determined by the robot following a circular trajectory of radius $r_c$, starting in initial direction $d_r$ with angular velocity $\omega_r$, cf. \eqref{eq:st:2-5}.
-The distance to the nearest obstacle on that curve is measured through $\humod{p_o}{(*,*)}$ in \eqref{eq:st:2-5}.
-The trajectory starts at $p_r$ with translational velocity $v_r$ and rotational velocity $\omega_r$, as defined by $r_c \omega_r =v_r$ in \eqref{eq:st:3-1}.
-Together with the orientation $d_r$ of the robot, which is tangential to the curve, this implicitly defines the rotation center $p_c$; see \rref{fig:staticsafetyillustration}.
-We will explicitly represent the rotation center in later models for more aggressive maneuvering; for starters, here, we only need to know how to steer through $r_c$.
+The curve is determined by the robot following a circular trajectory of radius $\rcurve$ with angular velocity $\omegar$ starting in initial direction $\dr$, cf. \eqref{eq:robot:2-3}.
+The trajectory starts at $\pr$ with translational velocity $\vr$ and rotational velocity $\omegar$, as defined by $\rcurve \omegar =\vr$ in \eqref{eq:robot:3-1}.
+This condition ensures that we simultaneously pick an admissible angular velocity $\omegar$ according to \cite[(14)]{DBLP:journals/ram/FoxBT97} when choosing an admissible velocity $\vr$.
+Together with the orientation $\dr$ of the robot, which is tangential to the curve, this also implicitly characterizes the rotation center $\pc$; see \rref{fig:staticsafetyillustration}.
+We will explicitly represent the rotation center in \rref{appendix:models-distance} for more aggressive maneuvering.
+For starters, we only need to know how to steer by $\rcurve$.
+For the sake of clarity we restrict the study to circular trajectories with non-zero radius ($\rcurve \neq 0$ so that the robot is not spinning on the spot).
+We do not include perfectly straight lines in our model, but instead mimic the control principle of a real robot that will control periodically to adjust for actuator perturbation and drift when trying to drive straight lines, so it suffices to approximate straight-line driving with large curve radii ($\rcurve$ approaches infinity).
+The sign of the radius signifies if the robot follows the curve in clockwise ($\rcurve < 0$) or counter-clockwise direction ($\rcurve > 0$).
+Since $\rcurve \neq 0$, the condition $\D{(\rcurve \omegar)}=\ar$ can be rewritten as differential equation $\D{\omegar}=\tfrac{\ar}{\rcurve}$.
+The distance to the nearest obstacle on that curve is measured by $\humod{\po}{(*,*)}$ in \eqref{eq:robot:2-3}.